Targeted scoliosis treatment backed with Technology.

 Before discussing effective treatment options, we like to call attention to the fact that therapy or treatments will only be effective if they target spinal malfunctions comprehensively.
 In other words, for better results, opt for targeted methods that treat all components of a scoliotic spinal curve rather than just a single issue.
 Learn more about why we are “The Best Scoliosis Therapy Center in Malaysia.”

-What Are the Current Methods of Treatments in Malaysia?
+What Are the Current Methods of Scoliosis Treatment in Malaysia?

 This section will review some of the best currently available treatment methods, including physiotherapy, exercise, chiropractic treatment, massage, bonesetters, and guru care like yoga.
 We’ll aim to inform you fully about each of these options, presenting both the benefits and the potential drawbacks.
-Let us be clear at the outset, though: Our preferred methods of scoliosis treatment will always be those that are provided by our chiropractic doctors and clinical physiotherapists.
-Our treatment plans are always customized to reflect the unique needs of individual patients.
+Let us be clear at the outset, though: CSC’s preferred scoliosis treatment methods will always be those our chiropractic doctors and clinical physiotherapists provide.
+CSC’s scoliosis treatment plans are always customized to reflect the unique needs of individual patients.
 Factors affecting your treatment plan in one of our centers may include one or more of the following:

 Curve Severity: The shape and degree of curvature indicate whether or not an individual case will worsen.
 “S-shaped” or “double” curves are more likely to cause future complications.
 “S-shaped” curves are less troublesome on their own, but they can develop into double curves over time.
 Our clinical team members will carefully evaluate your condition before establishing a targeted treatment plan.